AqwamCreates/DataPredict/docs/API/Others/GradientDescentModifier.md

 * batchSize: The batch size to be inputted into the model.

 * showOutput: Set whether or not to show the final cost for each epoch (MiniBatch) or data (Stochastic).

+#### Returns:

+* GradientDescentModifierObject: A gradient descent modifier object that uses the model's train() and predict() functions so that it behaves like a regular model.

 ## Functions